 The coronavirus pandemic has worsened inequities, resulting in skyrocketing student absenteeism and increased barriers to learning, such as a lack of connectivity, unstable housing, illness and trauma.
 We call on state policy makers to support these policy recommendations, adapted for the pandemic, to advance making student absenteeism a priority indicator, especially in this moment of crisis.

 For the 2020-2021 school year, we also recommend monitoring four additional key metrics, contact, connectivity, relationships and participation, in addition to chronic absence.
 All of these metrics will provide state agency administrators and policymakers with the information needed to understand which students are missing from the school roll or not able to access learning opportunities or support reengagement, and the provision of services and intervention to support recovery from the pandemic.

 To advance a national strategy to improve attendance policy and practice Attendance Works’ facilitates the national Network to Advance State Attendance Policy and Practice.
 To learn more click here.

-Find out what is happening at the state level by clicking on the state name in the menu at right.
+To learn what is happening at the state level click on the state name under Individual State Pages in the menu at right.